Skip to content

 JinjaFormatter

-Renders each string as a Jinja2 template — useful for conditionals, loops, or filters in your messages.
-Requires jinja2 to be installed.
+Renders each string as a Jinja2 template — useful for conditionals, loops, or the locale-aware Babel filters below.
+Requires the i18n extra (pip install "fastapi-views[i18n]"), which pulls in both jinja2 and babel.

 from fastapi_views.i18n import JsonFilesTranslations